 Removing cluster hosts and Kubernetes nodes

-If you want to repurpose nodes from CDP Private Cloud Base, you must use a different procedure from the one described below.
-For more information, see Deleting hosts (CDP Private Cloud).
+If you want to repurpose nodes from Cloudera Private Cloud Base, you must use a different procedure from the one described below.
+For more information, see Deleting hosts Cloudera Private Cloud.

 1. In Cloudera Manager, go to CDSW service > Status, select the name of a host, and click Actions > Stop Roles on Hosts.